-- Each toxicity test control (0% effluent) must have a survival equal to or greater than 90%. - The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent). - The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal effects are exhibited.
+- The toxicity test control (0% effluent) must have survival equal to or greater than 90%. - The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent) for: Daphnia pulex survival test; and Fathéad minnow survival test. - The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal effects are exhibited for: Daphnia pulex survival test; and Fathead minnow survival test.